alexjameslowe/python-launchpad/README.md

 ### The ps scripts had python3 hardcoded.
 > This needs to use the setting system_python_handle

+### Switching python versions on your host machine
+Linux:

+Note that python generally lives here: python versions are here: /usr/bin/

+sudo apt install python3.9

+Then add this line into ~/.bashrc with vi or nano or whatever:

+alias python='/usr/bin/python3.9'

+Now close down your host and reopen.
+You can verify the changes took ahold by typing

+python -V

+To make sure that the version is what you expect to see.

 ### -get-private-key
 > Another thing that went wrong is -get-private-key cut off the top line with the damn BEGIN PRIVATE RSA KEY delimiter.
 I had to put it back in and then hope to god that no other lines were cut off.
 So that's a big headache